-In the event of any unofficial withdrawals, R2T4 calculations must be done within 45 days from the date of determination of such withdrawal.
+In the event of any unofficial withdrawals, R2T4 calculations must be done within 45 days (30 days for Arizona) from the date of determination of such withdrawal.
 The date of determination must occur within two weeks from the last day of attendance.